kalkuteminal/Animation-DNA/06-Tutorials.md

 - execute particular actions with many object at once.
 For example, double the intensity of all selected lights.
 - execute number of the same actions with a different objects.
-For example, export character animation for each shot.
+For example, export/import character animation for each shot.

+Programs allow to automate a lot of process and shift human work to computer shoulders.

 #### Step one
 All you need to write first block of code is open Python tab of Maya Script Editor and enter: